 It had all the makings of a publishing Cinderella story.
 A first-time novelist, making her fiction debut at age 70, wrote a coming-of-age thriller that unexpectedly became a best-selling juggernaut, was selected by Reese Witherspoon for her book club, and was snapped up to be made into a feature film.
 After Delia Owens published Where the Crawdads Sing in the summer of 2018, appetite only grew for the story of Kya, a girl who raises herself in a North Carolina marsh after being abandoned by her family, only to find herself accused of a grisly murder as a young woman.
-The movie, produced by Witherspoon with Owens’ involvement and directed by Olivia Newman, is set to premiere on July 15.
+The movie, produced by Witherspoon with Owens’ involvement and directed by Olivia Newman, premiered in theaters July 15 and is now available to stream on Netflix.
 Witherspoon told Vanity Fair in March that the novel “is a love letter to growing up in the South.”

 But Owens’ runaway success belies an ugly history—one that has not only cast a shadow on her life in the literary spotlight, but also predated it.
 As was thoroughly documented in Jeffrey Goldberg’s nearly 20,000-word exposé for the New Yorker in 2010, and then detailed again by Laura Miller for Slate in 2019, Owens’ own past includes an unsolved murder and subsequent scrutiny—just like Kya’s present.